-This vision was widely broadcast during the campaign for the referendum on the amended Weapons Act held on 19 May 2019, when those in favour of firearms (and therefore opposed to the restrictions) spoke of an EU diktat.
+This vision was widely broadcast during the campaign for the referendum on the amended Weapons Act held on 19 May 2019, when those in favor of firearms (and therefore opposed to the restrictions) spoke of an EU diktat.
 Their website accordingly had the URL “eu-diktat-nein”.

 GSoA, the anti-gun lobby

-At the other end of the spectrum lies the GSoA (Group for a Switzerland without an army), which represents those opposed to the ownership of firearms in Switzerland.
-The GSoA was created “with the aim of launching a popular initiative to abolish the Swiss army”, but today it is known as the anti-gun lobby.
+At the other end of the spectrum lies the GSoA (Group for Switzerland without an army), which represents those opposed to the ownership of firearms in Switzerland.
+The GSoA was created “with the aim of launching a popular initiative to abolish the Swiss Army”, but today it is known as the anti-gun lobby.

-The GSoA can be described as a pacifist organisation that does not see the need for an internal security apparatus and which gradually wants to rid Switzerland and its citizens of all their guns.
+The GSoA can be described as a pacifist organization that does not see the need for an internal security apparatus and which gradually wants to rid Switzerland and its citizens of all their guns.